Research

 with Sebastien Brown, Erxi Lu, Ariana Ravitch, Tina Zhang, and Phillip Zhou

-Presented at the Amherst College Data Science Initiative (2025); Interactive web app accepted at the Proceedings of the 6th Annual Meeting of the International Society of the Learning Sciences. (write-up)
+• 2026: Write-up accepted at the Proceedings of the 6th Annual Meeting of the International Society of the Learning Sciences.

 View Paper